tony-waters/tony-waters.github.io/_posts/2026-08-28-resiance4j-bulkhead.md

 This is the first of a series of posts on [Resilience4j](https://resilience4j.readme.io/) with SpringBoot.
 Resilience4j provides some common resilience patterns that can be used with SpringBoot.
 In this post I want to look at the `Bulkhead` pattern.

 A [Bulkhead](https://resilience4j.readme.io/docs/bulkhead) limits how much shared capacity a particular operation or dependency can consume at once.
-If a slow downstream service starts tying up threads or HTTP connections, a bulkhead caps the number of concurrent calls allowed to reach it, helping protect the rest of the application.
+If a slow downstream service starts tying up threads or HTTP connections, a bulkhead caps the number of concurrent calls allowed to reach it, helping protect the rest of the application<sup>[[1]](#notes)</sup>.

-In Resilience4j, a `semaphore bulkhead` does this without creating its own threads; it simply acts as a concurrency gate, whereas a `thread-pool bulkhead` provides stronger isolation by running the protected work on a dedicated bounded thread pool.

 This demo uses two Spring Boot services: